 A stash of fentanyl, crystal meth, heroin, and marijuana was recently found in an abandoned trailer in the Tierra y Libertad neighbourhood by Juárez police, the Mexican military, and drug-sniffing dogs.
 No arrests were made.

-New Data by an NGO
+New Data from an NGO

 The Armed Conflict Location & Event Data Project (ACLED) which is an NGO (non-governmental organization) claims that Mexico’s violence is getting worse with over 35,000 homicides in 2019, much of them related to gangs and cartels.